iCliniq Logo

 Welcome to icliniq.com.

 For acne, in your age group, it is always important to rule out PCOS (polycystic ovarian syndrome).
 To find that out, you need to tell me whether you have irregular periods.
 How many days does your period date shift from the expected date?
-Do you get any hair growth in facial areas like upper lips or chin?
+Do you get any hair growth in facial areas like the upper lip or chin?

 Although your weight is correct for your height, PCOS can be present in thin individuals as well.
 We can start the treatment for acne depending on your hormonal profile results.
-Fillers are of different types depending on the area to be treated such as tear trough (under eyes), lips, cheeks, etc. Nowadays, all doctors prefer to use semi-permanent fillers because of their advantages.
-These typically last for a year on an average.
+Fillers are of different types depending on the area to be treated, such as tear trough (under the eyes), lips, cheeks, etc. Nowadays, all doctors prefer to use semi-permanent fillers because of their advantages.
+These typically last for a year on average.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

 Hi,